Largest Inscribed Rectangles in Geometric Convex Sets: Approximation Algorithms

-When $C$ is a convex polygon, the parametrized optimization approach is not restricted to use the exact subroutine presented in Section \ref{subsubsec:Exact-MAAIR} and any of the existing efficient algorithms from the literature that can find the MAAIR in a convex polygon can be used as a subroutine.
-The following theorem states the results for the case when the best-known algorithm for finding the MAAIR in convex polygons is used as the subroutine to the parametrized optimization algorithm. \begin{thm} Give a compact convex polygon $P$, an $\varepsilon$-approximation solution for the problem of finding the maximum area inscribed rectangle (MAIR) in $P$ can be obtained in $\mathcal{O}(\varepsilon^{-1}\log n)$ time with an $\mathcal{O}(\varepsilon^{-1}n)$ pre-processing time. \end{thm} \begin{proof} Replace the exact subroutine of Section \ref{subsubsec:Exact-MAAIR} with the algorithm from Alt \etal \cite{alt1995computing} that takes $\mathcal{O}(\log n)$ to find the MAAIR in a convex polygon for any of the $\mathcal{O}(\varepsilon^{-1})$ directions.
+In this section we will improve the complexity of this algorithm by integrating other subroutines.
+For the special case where $C$ is a convex polygon, the parametrized optimization approach is not restricted to use the subroutine presented in Section \ref{subsubsec:Parametric-MAAIR} and any of the existing efficient algorithms from the literature that can find the MAAIR in a convex polygon could be used as a subroutine.
+The following theorem states the results for the case when the best-known algorithm for finding the MAAIR in convex polygons is used as the subroutine in the parametrized optimization algorithm. \begin{thm} Given a compact convex polygon $C$, a $(1-\varepsilon)$--approximation solution for the problem of finding the maximum area inscribed rectangle (MAIR) in $C$ can be obtained in $\mathcal{O}(\varepsilon^{-1}\log n)$ time with an $\mathcal{O}(\varepsilon^{-1}n)$ pre-processing time. \end{thm} \begin{proof} In the algorithm described in Theorem \ref{thm:main-theorem}, replace the subroutine of Section \ref{subsubsec:Parametric-MAAIR} with the algorithm from Alt \etal \cite{alt1995computing} that takes $\mathcal{O}(\log n)$ to find the MAAIR in a convex polygon for any of the $\mathcal{O}(\varepsilon^{-1})$ directions.
 By Lemma \ref{lem:aspect-ratio-UB}, finding $\overline{\rho}$ requires an $\mathcal{O}(\log n)$ pre-processing time.
-Also, the rotation of the axes and finding the new coordinates for $n$ vertices of $P$ takes an $\mathcal{O}(n)$ pre-processing time for each of the $\mathcal{O}(\varepsilon^{-1})$ directions. \end{proof}
+Also, the rotation of the axes and finding the new coordinates for $n$ vertices of $C$ takes an $\mathcal{O}(n)$ pre-processing time for each of the $\mathcal{O}(\varepsilon^{-1})$ directions. \end{proof}